Chazz Witherspoon

 Chazz Witherspoon (born September 16, 1981) is an American former professional boxer.
 The second cousin of former boxing champion Tim Witherspoon, he emerged as a talented boxer in the 2000s.
 He won the 2004 National Golden Gloves finals in Kansas City, Missouri, and by collecting all wins via stoppage, he became the first man in the history of the Golden Gloves to win the National Title by all stoppages.

 In 2008, holding a record of 23–0 with 14 KOs, he was set to fight fellow heavyweight prospect Chris Arreola to determine America's top heavyweight contender.
 Witherspoon lost the fight, and Arreola went on to challenge world champion Vitali Klitschko.
 After this defeat, he had three wins (all by knockout) before losing again, this time to Tony Thompson, in December 2009.
 He had four more wins (three by knockout) before suffering his third defeat, to Seth Mitchell, in a fight he was winning.

-Witherspoon saw another title shot when he was set to fight former undisputed cruiserweight champion Oleksandr Usyk with just a few days' notice, after Tyrone Spong, Usyk's scheduled opponent, tested positive to a banned substance.
+In 2019, Witherspoon was set to fight former undisputed cruiserweight champion Oleksandr Usyk in his first fight at heavyweight, with just a few days' notice, after Tyrone Spong, Usyk's scheduled opponent, tested positive for a banned substance.
 Witherspoon came to the fight after a streak of 8 wins (6 by knockout) since his loss to Mitchell, having defeated Tyyab Beale, Cory Phelps, Galen Brown, Nick Guivas, Michael Marrone, Carlos Sandoval, Lamont Capers and Santander Silgado.
 Witherspoon lost the fight against Usyk as he retired in his corner after round 7.

 Early life and education

-Witherspoon was born the oldest of three children in Philadelphia, Pennsylvania to Eric Witherspoon.
-He attended Paulsboro High School, where he played basketball and graduated with a 4.0 GPA and as a member of the National Honor Society.
+Witherspoon was born the oldest of three children in West Philadelphia, Pennsylvania, to Eric Witherspoon.
+Raied in Paulsboro, New Jersey, he attended Paulsboro High School, where he played basketball and graduated with a 4.0 GPA and as a member of the National Honor Society.
 Upon graduation, he was offered three NCAA Division I basketball scholarships and two track scholarships, but chose to instead accept a full academic scholarship at Saint Joseph's University.
 He graduated from Saint Joseph with a degree in pharmaceutical marketing in 2005.

 Witherspoon's cousin Tim later introduced him to experienced boxing trainers Randy and Wade Hinnant, and both assisted and encouraged his development in the sport.